SenseLogic/CODA/README.md

 ## Guidelines

-*   **Design** before you program, to avoid losing precious time in developing the wrong solution to the wrong problem, by quickly writing :
+*   **Design before you program**, to avoid losing precious time in developing the wrong solution to the wrong problem, by quickly writing :

     *   a short text or UI flow explaining how to use the application, to optimize the application interface before implementing it;
     *   a short text explaining what the application components will do, to optimize the application architecture before implementing it;